easystats/parameters/README.md

 <img src='man/figures/figure1.png' align="center" />

-The `model_parameters` function allows you to extract the parameters and their characteristics from various models in a consistent way.
+The `model_parameters()` function allows you to extract the parameters and their characteristics from various models in a consistent way.
 It can be considered as a lightweight alternative to [`broom::tidy()`](https://github.com/tidymodels/broom), with some notable differences:

   - The names of the returned dataframe are **specific** to their content.
-For instance, the column containing the statistic is named following the statistic name, *i.e.*, *t*, *z*, etc., instead of a generic name such as *statistic*.
+For instance, the column containing the statistic is named following the statistic name, i.e., *t*, *z*, etc., instead of a generic name such as *statistic*.
   - It is able to compute or extract indices not available by default, such as ***p* values**, **CIs**, etc.